pgfreedfinance/pgfreedfinance.github.io/_pages/about.md

 Thanks for visiting my site!

-I am a fifth-year Ph.D.
-Candidate in Finance at the Darla Moore School of Business at the University of South Carolina.
-I conduct research broadly in the fields of household and behavioral finance, and several of my studies focus directly on issues related to FinTech.
+I am an Assistant Professor of Finance at the Darden School of Business at the University of Virginia.

-I teach both managerial finance and real estate for undergraduate business majors at the University of South Carolina.
+My research is in household finance, law and finance, and consumer finance.

+email: freedp 'at' darden.virginia.edu

+Office 192B
+University of Virginia
-I will join the Darden School of Business at the University of Virginia as an Assistant Professor of Finance in Fall 2025.
+Darden School of Business
+100 Darden Blvd
+22903 Charlottesville, Virginia